Next week I will be publishing on my web-site and

 $797.94 for the hotel room in a town called Niagara-on-the-Lake,

+the bills show.
 In the final 14 months of her husband's administration, Lori

 Siegelman billed the state for trips to New Orleans; Monterey,